awmckinley/config/modules/desk.win/README.md

 # Windows Explorer

-> [!ABSTRACT] Blurb
-> File Explorer in Windows makes it easier to find and access files.
+File Explorer in Windows makes it easier to find and access files.

 ## Alternatives